 No Stamp Duty

 One big reason as to why now is a good time to buy property is that there is no Stamp Duty Land Tax (SDLT) on purchases of homes up to £500,000.
 Moreover, properties costing more than £500,000 will only pay the Stamp Duty rate based on the value of the property over £500,000, making stamp duty very cheap at the time of writing.
 This scheme can save you thousands of pounds.
 However, it expires at midnight on 31st March 2021, so there is not much time left to take advantage of it.
 If you are already in the process of buying you should hopefully complete your purchase within the time bracket, but if you are starting from scratch you may need to hope for an extension of the scheme.
-In an effort to help aspiring new home owners during COVID-19, there is speculation of extending the stamp duty holiday even further, so keep an eye on how that develops.
+In an effort to help aspiring new home owners during COVID-19, the Stamp Duty holiday has been extended even further until June 30th, giving buyers more time to buy their new home.

 If you wait until the SDLT holiday ends, you risk facing even higher prices than you are seeing now.
 Saying this, it is important to not panic and rush into a commitment you are not ready to make.
 There will always be great government schemes out there to help prospective homeowners.

 Before owning property, unless you are living with family you might see renting a place to live as a logical option for the short-term.
 While this is correct, I emphasise the use of short-term.
 It can be easy to see monthly rent prices and think “I can afford that”.
 This is a very dangerous way of thinking, because when you live in a place you are renting, you are essentially losing money with nothing to show for it.

 Renting is a good way to get used to living away from the family home while you may not yet have the funds for a house, but it should not be seen as the best long-term solution.
 A house is a great long-term solution because you will own property and, perhaps more importantly, the value associated with it.